Reed-Math241/RCLC/README.md

-The goal of RCLC (Reed College Library Checkout) is to provide an easy-to-use and insightful dataset with clear information about book checkouts from the Hauser Memorial Library from 2018 to 2020.
+The goal of RCLC (Reed College Library Checkout) is to provide an easy-to-use and insightful dataset with clear information about book checkouts from the Reed Hauser Memorial Library as well as the PARC library from 2018 to 2020.
 Each observation in this data set corresponds to a checkout\!

 ## Installation